technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 25 - Using Omnichannel historical analytics dashboard and Customer Service historical dashboard.md

 ## Task 1 - Omnichannel historical analytics dashboard

-1. Switch back to Customer Service Admin Trial tab.
-If you have closed the tab.
-Navigate to Power Platform Admin center \> Environments \> Select your environment\> Select the environment URL.
+1. Select the App selector from the top ribbon.

 2. Click on **Customer Service admin center** to list the available apps.

 ![A screen shot of a computer Description automatically